Outgoing Sponsorships, Advertising and Endorsement

 - Promote the greatest cost savings and appropriate investment of university resources to support strategic priorities, avoid conflicts of interest, avoid duplication of sponsorship and advertising efforts, and provide central coordination for sponsorships and advertising using the university’s name.

-This policy does not apply to faculty and staff recruitment or procurement advertising.
+This policy does not apply to faculty and staff recruitment or procurement advertising, but does apply to research recruitment advertising.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports and environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.